-- Testing: Our dining team will all be undergoing the same COVID-19 testing procedure as the rest of the University of Redlands before coming back to work this Fall.
+- Testing: Our dining team will all be undergoing the same COVID-19 testing procedure as the rest of the University of Redlands before coming back to work this Spring.

-- Vendors and Suppliers: Vendors and suppliers will also be checked in by a member of our team, and will receive a questionnaire and temperature check before entering any dining locations.
+- Vendors and Suppliers: Vendors and suppliers will also be checked in by a member of our team, and will receive a questionnaire and temperature check before entering our dining locations.

-- Masks: All team members, suppliers, and vendors will be required to put on a mask before they enter buildings to check in.
+- Masks: All team members, suppliers, and vendors will be required to put on a mask before entering our buildings to check in.
 Masks will be worn by our teams at all times.

 New Service Style and Features

-Dining will be different this Fall, and our teams have been hard at work implementing new features to make sure our guests still enjoy great food and service, while also considering your busy schedules.
-Here are some of the changes you’ll see in our dining locations this Fall that will make dining easy, convenient, and safe.
+Dining will be different this Spring, and our teams have been hard at work implementing new features to make sure our guests still enjoy great food and service, while also considering your busy schedules.
+Here are some of the changes you’ll see in our dining locations this Fall that will make dining easy and safe.

-- Served Stations: All stations in our on-campus restaurants will now be served by one of our associates, including salad bars and drink stations.
+- Served Stations: All stations in our on-campus restaurants will now be served by one of our associates, including salad bars and condiments and dessert stations.
 We will still be able to offer robust customization at all of these stations, but they will be for our guests’ safety.

 Online Ordering & Grubhub

-- Grubhub: All of our retail locations will continue to utilize the online ordering service from Grubhub.
-To help social distance, guests are encouraged to pre-place there order on the Grubhub app.
-From there they can pick it up at one of our designated safe pick up locations for to-go orders.
+- Grubhub: The Den, Launch and our new Market will continue to utilize the online ordering service from Grubhub.
+To help social distance, guests are encouraged to pre-place their order on the Grubhub app.
+From there they can pick it up at one of our designated safe “curbside” pick up locations for to-go orders.